heyanik/mastermosai.academy/docs/01-intro.md

 ## Learn New Skills, Expand Your Knowledge!

-Welcome to [Your Website Name], the ultimate destination for learning new skills and enhancing your expertise in various domains.
+Welcome to Mastermosai, the ultimate destination for learning a new programming language, skills and enhancing your expertise in various domains.
 Whether you're a beginner looking to explore exciting fields or a seasoned professional seeking to upgrade your skills, we have something for everyone.

-At [Your Website Name], we believe in the power of continuous learning and personal growth.
+At Mastermosai, we believe in the power of continuous learning and personal growth.
 Our platform offers a wide range of comprehensive and practical courses, designed to help you master in-demand skills and stay ahead in today's fast-paced world.

 ## What You'll Learn

+- **Programming Languages**
+  - Python
+  - Java
+  - C++
+  - JavaScript
+- **Skills**
+  - Frontend
+  - Backend
-- **Frontend Development**
+  - Full Stack
-- **Backend Development**(coming soon!)
+  - UI/UX

-## Why Choose [Your Website Name]
+## Why Choose Mastermosai

 - **Comprehensive Courses**: Our courses are carefully crafted to provide a structured learning path, ensuring you acquire a deep understanding of the subject matter.